erikt/MiamiStateMachine/README.md

 The obvious needed improvement is the modifiable state machine current `state`.
 This should really only be changed internally and not be directly modifiable.
 Only processing events should change the state.
+But, you know, Swift generics and type theory in general ... sigh ... how does it all work?!
+I have no idea ...

-A `StateMachineDelegate` protocol, defining the side effect methods, would be preferable to the current architecture
+A `StateMachineDelegate` protocol, defining the side effect methods, would be preferable to the current architecture.

+As usual, more extensive tests could be written and coverage could be improved.

 ## What's with the name?